julian-molina/Documentation/docs/pages/suite/suite-what-to-expect.md

 What you will get is a client application that runs entirely on users' machines.
 This is to fulfill the design principle of a trustless deployment: you don't need to trust any third party with your strategies, exchange API keys, personal information, or funds.

-There is a thorough description of the system [on the website](https://superalgos.org/).
+There is a thorough description of system features and functionality [on the website](https://superalgos.org/).

 ## Data in Your Machine